 - Reinstatement on probation with additional terms and/or conditions;

 - Reinstatement on probation with more intensive supervision;

 When you are charged with violating your probation, your first court hearing will inform you of how you are alleged to have violated your probation.
 Mr. Ferragut will do everything anything possible to have you reinstated on probation.

 If no agreement is reached, you will have an opportunity to admit or deny the alleged violations.
 If you admit to– or if you deny the allegations and the prosecutor presents evidence showing you did violate your terms of probation – the court will determine how to dispose of your case.
 Serious violations (such as new criminal charges or failing to report) or repeat violations will increase the likelihood of a more severe disposition.

-When Charged with a Probation Violation Matter Mr. Ferragut Can Help!
+When Charged with a Probation Violation Matter in Arizona Mr. Ferragut Can Help!

 You should treat a probation violation allegation as seriously as a criminal charge and retain experienced legal counsel.
 Just because you do not believe your violation is serious does not mean that a court will see it that way, too.
 Attorney Ulises Ferragut can help you negotiate for the reinstatement of your probation.
 Where this is not possible, Mr. Ferragut can challenge the evidence of the violation at your violation hearing.
-Even if you are found to have violated your probation, Mr. Ferragut can help argue why jail or prison are not appropriate.
+Even if you are found to have violated your probation, Mr. Ferragut can help argue why jail or prison would not appropriate for you.